asheroto/Deploy-Office/README.md

 ## Specify Default Office Edition/Product Installation at Runtime (Optional)

-> [!IMPORTANT]
-> Starting from version 1.0, the ordering of the editions now begins at 1 instead of 0.
-> `Deploy-Office.txt` is no longer supported.

 This an **OPTIONAL** feature and is an optional feature to help automate the installation of Office.

 When `Deploy-Office.exe` runs, it checks if the `Deploy-Office.ini` file exists, and if so, uses its settings to determine the default Office edition/product for installation.